22. NAVAL INTERCEPTION AND COMBAT

 22.14 INTERCEPTION MECHANICS:

-A. INTERCEPTIONS OF DIFFERENT ENEMY ACTIVITIES PERMITTED: Naval units based in the same port may attempt separate interceptions against different enemy naval targets, whether or not they are part of a TF, although each naval unit may attempt to intercept only one enemy naval target per phase.
+A. INTERCEPTIONS OF DIFFERENT ENEMY ACTIVITIES PERMITTED: Naval units based in the same port may intercept different enemy naval targets, whether or not they are part of a TF, although each naval unit may intercept only one enemy naval target per phase.

-B. TFs INTERCEPT SEPARATELY: Each TF, including those in the same port, intercepts separately, even against the same enemy target, making a separate interception dice roll.
-TFs may be reconstituted immediately before making interception and counter-interception attempts.
-This may result in the formation of new TFs so that more TFs attempt interception against the same enemy target.
+B. TFs INTERCEPT SEPARATELY: Each TF, including those in the same port, intercepts separately, even against the same enemy target.
+TFs may be reconstituted immediately before intercepting and counter-intercepting.
+This may result in the formation of new TFs so that more TFs intercept the same enemy target.

-C. NAVAL UNITS WHICH ARE NOT IN A TF: Up to nine non-TF naval factors in a given port may attempt a single interception of each enemy target.
+C. NAVAL UNITS WHICH ARE NOT IN A TF: Up to nine non-TF naval factors in a given port may intercept each enemy target, regardless of the size of the enemy target.
 A TF and naval units which are not in a TF may both intercept from the same port.

-D. HOLDING BACK NAVAL UNITS: Naval units may be held back from interception for any purpose, including to combat enemy counter-interceptions (22.16).
+D. HOLDING BACK NAVAL UNITS: Naval units may be held back from interception for any purpose.

-E. ONE INTERCEPTION HEX ONLY: If naval units from more than one base attempt to intercept the same enemy target, they must select a common interception hex (22.13).
+E. ONE INTERCEPTION HEX ONLY: If naval units from more than one base intercept the same enemy target, they must select a common interception hex (22.13).

-F. INTERCEPTION BY DEFENSIVE PATROLS: Naval units on defensive patrol intercept and counter-intercept in the same manner as naval units in port.
+F. INTERCEPTION BY DEFENSIVE PATROLS: Naval units on defensive patrol intercept in the same manner as naval units in port.

-22.141 Successful naval interception results in naval combat between the intercepting naval force and all enemy naval units passing through the interception hex, including submarines, subject to the following exceptions:
+22.141 Successful naval interception results in naval combat between the intercepting naval force and the intercepted naval force, as well as all other enemy naval units passing through the interception hex, including submarines, subject to the following exceptions:

 A. NAVAL ACTIVITIES WITH DISTINCT PATHS: Naval activities which cross paths in a single hex, other than a common hex of origin or a common destination hex, are considered to have passed through the hex at different times and are intercepted separately.